GSD-TrainingCenter/petrsmejkal/readme.md

 ## current features
 - authentification
 - map viewing
+- points of interest
+- search points of interest by name

 ## License
 The project is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).